pwelagedara/django_nba_starter/README.md

 ## Getting started

-Mention the data generation script
+Mention the data generation script.
+Also mention the url and credentials( mention that you will share the password seperately) to heroku.

 ### Local development environment